Lamb Symbolism in the Bible: Passover to Revelation

 No Bones Broken

-When Roman soldiers came to break Jesus’ legs (standard crucifixion practice to hasten death), they found Him already dead.
+When Roman soldiers came to break Jesus’ legs—a common practice to hasten death—they found Him already dead.

 John 19:33, 36 – “But when they came to Jesus and found that he was already dead, they did not break his legs… These things happened so that the scripture would be fulfilled: ‘Not one of his bones will be broken.'”